Setup Tools

 I will develop the game for the following platforms using the languages listed:

-- Microsoft Windows 10 using C++ with Direct X (version 12).
-I will build a Universal Windows Program (UWP) so that it will work on Windows 10 and the Xbox One.
-For the 2D game I will use Direct2D and for the 3D game Direct3D
+• Microsoft Windows 11 using C++ with Direct X (version 12).
+I will use the MS Game Development Kit (GDK) so that it will work on Windows 11 and the Xbox One.

-- Mac OS Catalina using SwiftUI with SpriteKit for 2D and Scenekit for 3D and Metal.
-I intend to build for iOS and Mac OS
+• Mac OS Tahoe using SwiftUI with SpriteKit for 2D and Scenekit for 3D and Metal.
+I intend to build for iOS and Mac OS.

 Backups

 Make sure that you backup your files.
-I have a time machine backup, but I also backup to the cloud (e.g.: OneDrive, Apple Cloud, Google Drive, Dropbox, etc).
-You could use several USB drives as well.
+I backup to several USB drives, but I also backup to the cloud (e.g.: OneDrive, Apple Cloud, Google Drive, Dropbox, etc).
 Also I use GitHub to put my code online, but it can serve as a backup as well.

 With code, you can also enable source control or version control via Git – this will help store different versions of your code without deleting your files.